QuJX/QuJX.github.io/_pages/blogs.md

   - /markdown.html
 ---

 My blogs are written simultaneously with my study.
-It's for anyone curious about how different tech works without getting lost in heavy math or long theory (like me).
+It's for anyone curious about how different tech works without getting lost in heavy math or long theory (sadly, like myself).
 I am trying to use simple words and small, easy-to-follow code examples to show the workflow behind each technology.
 The goal is to make learning feel less intimidating: I can see how things work in practice, not just in equations.
 The blog list is actively updated, and the jupyter file will be attached after summarization.

 * **Generative Models**